node-organic/organic-oval/README.md

 * fix known compiler issues
 * implement more plugins for other source code bundlers

-Any help is welcome and PRs will be reviewed and possibly merged carefully only by good people ;) :heart:
+Any help and PRs are welcome :heart: